javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 alert( user[id] ); // we can access the data using the symbol as the key
 ```

-Now let's imagine that another script wants to have his own "id" property inside `user`, for his own purposes.
-That may be another JavaScript library, so the scripts are completely unaware for each other.
+Now let's imagine that another script wants to have its own "id" property inside `user`, for its own purposes.
+That may be another JavaScript library, so the scripts are completely unaware of each other.

 No problem.
 It can create its own `Symbol("id")`.

-Their script:
+The script:

 ```js
 // ...